pixelsnob/lapr/docs/data-cleanup.md

 - ~~Instruments in "Backline" category have blank "maker" fields, which does exist in some of the names, so they will need to be copied over manually~~
 - Emil Richards "more info..." will need to be copied over
 - Current images have all sorts of different sizes and dimensions
+- Large images need to scraped from old site and imported
 - ~~Drumset descriptions have quite a bit of info~~
 - ~~Remove n/a's from model_no field~~
 - ~~Need to find duplicates and merge them so that instrument names are unique~~